nwg-piotr/nwg-menu/README.md

 3. `make build`
 4. `sudo make install`

+Building the gotk3 library takes quite a lot of time.
+If your machine is x86_64, you may skip steps 3-4, and try to install the provided binary by executing step 4.

 ## Running

 Plugin integration and the config GUI will be available in the nwg-panel 0.3.1 release.
 For now you can start the menu